qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 source version by calling the generator “source” target as above.

 Refresh the index.html in your browser.
-You will see a page with a navigation bar and a title “Twitter Client”.
+You will see a page with a navigation bar and a title “Identica Client”.
 That is all you have to do when you want to display a page.

 Navigation between Pages